DagMT/DagMT/README.md

 # About Me

-- 👋 Hi, I’m Dagi
+- 👋 Hi, I’m Dagi, a JavaScript Enthusiast
-- JavaScript Enthusiast
 - 👀 I’m interested in Developing cross-platform Mobile and Web applications
 - 🌱 I’m currently working on Vue3/Nuxt3, Graphql/Postgresql and Flutter-Dart
 - 💞️ I’m looking to collaborate on Cross-platform moblie and web development